inspec/inspec-aws/docs/resources/aws_cloudwatch_composite_alarms.md

 # aws_cloudwatch_composite_alarms

-Use the `aws_cloudwatch_composite_alarms` InSpec audit resource to test properties of the plural resource of AWS CloudWatch CompositeAlarm.
+Use the `aws_cloudwatch_composite_alarms` InSpec audit resource to test properties of multiple AWS CloudWatch composite alarms.

-The AWS::CloudWatch::CompositeAlarm type creates or updates a composite alarm.
+The `AWS::CloudWatch::CompositeAlarm` resource type creates or updates a composite alarm.
 When you create a composite alarm, you specify a rule expression for the alarm that takes into account the alarm states of other alarms that you have created.
 The composite alarm goes into ALARM state only if all conditions of the rule are met.

 ## Syntax